CryptobaySpace/Documentation/docs/node-runner/Validator/3-Multikey.md

 ---
-id: installation
+id: Multikey
-title: Installation
+title: Multikey
 sidebar_position: 1
 ---

 # Multikey Installation Guide

-Welcome to the Multiversx Multikey Validation Installation Guide!
-This guide will walk you through the process of setting up Multiversx on your Ubuntu 22.04 LTS server.
+If you want to run more than 3 n This guide will walk you through the process of setting up Multiversx on your Ubuntu 22.04 LTS server.
 Ensure you have the necessary prerequisites and follow the steps carefully to establish a secure and efficient multikey validator node setup.

 ## Requirements